Let Us Break it Down for You

 If you cannot run a custom function in a new sheet, then the installation is not working.
 We advise removing the add-in, restarting Excel, then re-installing the add-in.
 This should clear out any caching issues, and hopefully get you working again.

-A. #BUSY tells the user that Excel is currently recalculating the spreadsheet.
+#BUSY tells the user that Excel is currently recalculating the spreadsheet.
 Recalculation times are a function of spreadsheet complexity, the amount of =SCOTT functions used in the sheet, and Internet bandwidth.
 The functions that work the hardest, and take the most time to process, are RANGE functions.
 Please use these judiciously.

-A. First, be sure that you have assigned an account code to your Bank account.
+First, be sure that you have assigned an account code to your Bank account.
 Then be sure to use a Start Date equal to or earlier than the date of your first transaction in your accounting system.
 Bank accounts are Balance Sheet accounts which calculate their balances by summing transactions from the beginning of time.
 You can read more here.

-A. When specifying a QuickBooks sub-account using the Account Name (not an account number), and having multiple sub-accounts that have the same name, use this format that begins with the main account, then sub_account1, sub_account 2, etc.
+When specifying a QuickBooks sub-account using the Account Name (not an account number), and having multiple sub-accounts that have the same name, use this format that begins with the main account, then sub_account1, sub_account 2, etc.

 Services:Job Materials:Decks and Patios.